 Company Overview of Goodman Global, Inc.

-Goodman Global, Inc. manufactures heating, ventilation, and air conditioning (HVAC) products for residential and light commercial use in North America.
+Goodman Global, Inc. manufactures heating, ventilation, and air conditioning (HVAC) products for residential and commercial use.
 The company’s activities include engineering, manufacturing, assembling, marketing, and distribution of a line of HVAC and related products.
-Goodman Global sells its products through company-operated distribution centers and independent distributors.
-The company was founded in 1975 and is based in Houston, Texas with distribution centers in Texas, California, Arizona, Nevada, and Florida.
+It offers its products through company-operated distribution centers and independent distributors in North America.
+The company was founded in 1975 and is based in Houston, Texas, with distribution centers in Texas, California, Arizona, Nevada, and Florida.
 Goodman Global, Inc. operates as a subsidiary of Goodman Global Group, Inc.

 5151 San Felipe